harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 \doublespacing
 \normalsize

-Of the functions, the most complex are \textIt{featureSpansFold} and \textIt{splitFoldByOcclusion}
+Of the functions, the most complex are featureSpansFold and splitFoldByOcclusion

 ## Box Fold

-talk about fold heights
 talk about occlusion

 talk about feature spans fold
-startpointendpoint

 ### FreeForm